mcstone/mcstone.github.io/about.md

 Visiting Scientist, worked on research projects with William Cowan, John Beatty, Kelly Booth and their students (6-month sabbatical)

 # Education
-1978 California Institute of Technology, M.S. in Computer Science
+California Institute of Technology, M.S. in Computer Science (1978)<br>
-1975 University of Illinois, M.S. in Electrical Engineering.
-Thesis: Applications of Data Compression to the PLATO IV Communications System.
-Advisor: Roger Johnson
-1973 University of Illinois: B.S. in Computer Engineering
+University of Illinois, M.S. in Electrical Engineering (1975)<br> University of Illinois: B.S. in Computer Engineering (1973) <br>

 # Professional Activities
 Association for Computing Machines (ACM) Associate Editor of Transactions on Graphics, 1987–1993; Member of the Executive Committee for SIGGRAPH, 1988–1990; Technical Papers Chair for the 1987 SIGGRAPH Conference; Member of the SIGGRAPH technical papers committee in 1983, 1984, 1986, 1987 and 1995 (member 1978–present)